Loaded (magazine)

-Loaded was a men's lifestyle magazine.
-It launched as a mass-market print publication in 1994, which ceased being issued in March 2015, but relaunched as a digital magazine on 11 November 2015.
-The content later changed, with semi-clothed women becoming absent.
+Loaded is a men's lifestyle magazine, now online.
+It launched as a mass-market print publication in 1994, stopped being issued in March 2015, and relaunched as a digital magazine in November 2015.
+The content was changed, with risqué material being heavily reduced.
+It relaunched in May 2024 as a website.

 The magazine's title was stylised entirely in lower case letters.
-The original version of the publication was often been termed the epitome of a "lad mag".
+The original version of the publication was often termed the epitome of a "lad mag".
 The magazine was based in London.
+The brand was taken over by Dubai-based entrepreneur Stewart Lochrie in 2024, alongside new editor Danni Levy, and sub-editor, Darren Croft.